Aramxxx8691/Aramxxx8691/README.md

 ⚡I am Aram, an enthusiastic learner and developer👩‍💻!
 The world of computer science amazes me and tackels my curiosity. ✨ I like to share my knowledge and experience, as well as teaching others as a mentor.
-I am also a student of 42 Yerevan programming school 🔥.
+I am also a student of 42 Yerevan international programming school 🔥.

 ## 👨‍🎓 Education and Area of Interest

 - 🔭 Student of French University in Armenia (UFAR).
-- 🌱 Student of 42 Programming School in Yerevan.
+- 🌱 Student of 42 International Programming School in Yerevan.

 🎇 I am currently interested in,

 - Web Development
 - Game Development
 - Date Base Analytics

 ## Some Stats